Refrigerator and Freezer Recycling

 Recycle Refrigerators and Freezers - Get a $50 Rebate

 Do you have an old refrigerator or freezer wasting energy?
-Residential electric customers who recycle their old and inefficient refrigerators or freezers through the Mass Save® appliance recycling program will be offered no-cost pickup and removal – plus, for a limited time, a $100 rebate.
-This $100 rebate is double the traditional rebate value of $50 per unit, and is made available through the electric sponsors of Mass Save, including Cape Light Compact, Eversource, National Grid, and Unitil.
+Residential electric customers who recycle their old and inefficient refrigerators or freezers through the Mass Save® appliance recycling program will be offered no-cost pickup and removal – plus, a $50 rebate.
+This $50 rebate is made available through the electric sponsors of Mass Save, including Cape Light Compact, Eversource, National Grid, and Unitil.

-Whether you’re replacing a fridge or freezer and want help safely disposing of the old unit or have an extra fridge or freezer in your garage or basement that you no longer need, Mass Save’s appliance recycling program can haul away and recycle that old unit.
+Whether you’re replacing a fridge or freezer and want help safely disposing of the old unit or have an extra fridge or freezer in your garage or basement that you no longer need, the Mass Save appliance recycling program offers a convenient solution for hauling away and recycling that old unit.